JunHengker/DataProcessingAndML/README.md

 ## Acknowledgements

-I would like to express my deepest gratitude to **Gian Avila** for his invaluable assistance and contributions to this project.
+I would like to express my gratitude to **Gian Avila** for his invaluable assistance and contributions to this project.
 Gian played a crucial role in the development of the MATLAB scripts for filtering and feature extraction. `This project would not have been possible without his hard work and expertise`.
 Thank you, Gian, for your dedication and support.
 Your efforts are greatly appreciated and respected.

 ## Description